SebastianRValdivia/OrganizeMyNovel/README.md

 # Organize my novel

-A software to make sence of my structure of how I write
+A software to make sense of my structure of how I write

+## Features

+- [ ] Create folder structure dynamically
+- [ ] Make use of and organize metadata in yml
+- [ ] Keep record of characters
+- [ ] Document world
+- [ ] Timeline